haatveit88/sokolang/README.md

 * `sum` - computes the sum of the elements.
 Like inserting `+` between every element.
 * `prod` - computes the product of the elements.
 Like inserting `*` between every element.
 * `avg` - computes the arithmetic mean elements.
-Like summing and dividing by the original length.
+Like summing and dividing by the original length, truncated.
 * `diff` - computes the cumulative difference among the elements.
 * `concat` - concatenates the elements.
-Integers and strings used as-is, floats are truncated, records are type-dependent
+Integers and strings used as-is, records are type-dependent

 ## Stack manipulation & inspection